michelrandahl/cv/README.md

 **Msc in Computer Science and Engineering** @ [DTU](https://www.dtu.dk/english/education/msc/programmes/computer_science_and_engineering) _(feb 2014- okt 2016)_
 - A few of my favourite courses were 'Formal Aspects of Software Engineering', 'Stochastic Simulation', 'Fault Tolerant Systems', '
-Introduction to Machine Learning and Data Modeling' and 'Logical Systems and Logic Programming'.
+Introduction to Machine Learning and Data Modeling'.
 - While doing my master thesis, I also worked a little as TA in the course 'Formal Aspects of Software Engineering'.
 - I did one semester in Japan at [Tohoku University i Sendai](https://www.eng.tohoku.ac.jp/english/).
 During this semester I took various Computer Science related courses and worked on a small project in a Space Robotics Lab.